miguel-guerrero/antlr4_system_verilog_parser/INSTALL.md

 # Python binding

-To install the python binding follow the instructions here:
+To install the python binding do the following:

     $ pip install -r requirements.txt

 This will install antlr4 python3 runtime and other misc packages used to process JSON and XML files on the generated syntax trees